Dooders/Dooders/README.md

 ## Overview

-Dooders is a python library for complex model-based simulations.
+Dooders is a python library for *complex model-based simulations*.

 Unpacking the terminology a bit: